Strong solutions to a modified Michelson-Sivashinsky equation: Preliminaries

 here $\|\nabla^2\theta\|$ is just the maximum of all second order derivatives in a ball centered at $x^0$ with radius 1, and $C$ is a combinatorial constant.
-The left hand side is at most $\omega(\xi)$, and so after rearranging we get for any $\xi \in(0,1]$,
+The left-hand side is at most $\omega(\xi)$, and so after rearranging we get for any $\xi \in(0,1]$,